Mindset

 All-or-Nothing Thinking (Black-and-White Thinking)

 You see things in only two categories: "perfect or failure."
-Score 95 on a test and think "it's a failure because it wasn't 100."
+Score 95 on a test and you think "it's a failure because it wasn't 100."
 Stumble once during a presentation and conclude "the whole thing was terrible."
 You cannot accept gray areas, and the slightest imperfection leads to total self-rejection.

 Overgeneralization

 You turn a single event into "always," "never," or "nobody."
 Rejected once and you think "I'm always rejected."
 Fail once and you conclude "I can't do anything right."
 It is the error of deriving a universal law from a single instance.
-(Books on CBT can deepen your understanding)
+Books on CBT can deepen your understanding.

 Mental Filter

 You ignore positive information and focus exclusively on the negative.
 Ten people praise you, but only the one criticism sticks.
 Good events are dismissed as "just luck," while bad events are confirmed as "I knew it."
+When this filter is strong, even in a situation that is objectively going well, when you feel that "things aren't going well for me," for you that becomes undeniable reality.

 Mind Reading

 You assume you know what others are thinking.
 "That person hates me."
 "Everyone thinks I'm stupid."
 You declare others' thoughts as fact without ever actually checking.
+The trouble with mind reading is that because you never take the action of checking with the other person, your assumptions are never corrected.

 Catastrophizing